 4 Reasons NOT to Use “info@” as Your General Email Addresswebvision

-The email being sent was from an email@example.com account so after trying several things, we created a new email address of firstname.lastname@example.org and sent the exact same email to the same btinternet.com email address and it arrived successfully.
+As mentioned, the email being sent was from an email@example.com account so after trying several things, we created a new email address of firstname.lastname@example.org.
+We then sent the exact same email to the same btinternet.com email address and it arrived successfully.
 An email trace showed the exact same positive response as the info@ email trace we had done previously, the only difference was that the sending address was not info@

 The conclusion we derived from this was that btinternet.com email accounts were blocking emails coming from an info@ email address.
 The worrying bit though was that no error message was received and the sender “assumed” the email had been delivered successfully.
 This is a major concern to business sending to btinternet.com email accounts.